Three Rivers Bank of Montana

 Capital & Safety Analysis

-According to FDIC financial data, Three Rivers Bank of Montana holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Three Rivers Bank of Montana to additional regulatory scrutiny.
+According to FDIC financial data, Three Rivers Bank of Montana holds a Tier 1 capital ratio of 9.76%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Three Rivers Bank of Montana has a strong buffer to absorb potential losses.

 Key Financial Metrics